erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 }
 ```

-## Guards & Traps
+## Guards

-Each instruction and each helper function can have zero, one or multiple `guard` statements.
+Each substitution rule can have zero, one or multiple `guard` statements.
 Each `guard` statement looks like this:

 ```
-guard <CONDITION> else {
+guard <CONDITION>
-    TRAP
-}
 ```

-That means that for this instruction to be valid the `<CONDITION>` in the guard statement must be true.
+That means that for the substitution rule to be applicable the `<CONDITION>` in the guard statement must be true.

+If a substitution rule has multiple guard statements, all of the conditions specified there should be satisfied.

+## `TRAP` statements

-If the condition is falsey, then the execution should stop (`TRAP` instruction).
+If no substitution rules are applicable for an instruction, then the execution MUST stop (`TRAP` instruction) and the partial results MUST NOT be used.

 Implementation of the `TRAP` instruction is undefined, but it should stop the execution flow. (e.g. in Golang it might be a function returning an error or a panic).

-If an instruction has multiple guard statements, all of the conditions specified there should be satisfied.

 ## Instructions & Parameters

-Each instruction can have zero, one or multiple parameters.
-The values of these parameters are stored in the witness itself and decoded together with the instruction.
-They aren't taken from the stack.
+Each instruction MAY have one or more parameters.
+The parameters values MUST be situated in the witness.
+The parameter values MUST NOT be taken from the stack.

-That makes it different from the helper function parameters that can come from either stack or the witness itself.
+That makes it different from the helper function parameters that MAY come from the stack or MAY come from the witness.

 ## Helper functions

-Helper functions are pure functions that are used in the substitution rules.
+Helper functions are functions that are used in guards or substitution rules.

-They can have zero, one or multiple arguments.
+Helper functions MUST be pure.
+Helper functions MUST have at least one argument.

-They also can have variadic parameters: `HELPER_EXAMPLE(arg1, arg2, list...)`.
+Helper functions MAY have variadic parameters: `HELPER_EXAMPLE(arg1, arg2, list...)`.

-The helper functions can be recursive but MUST be pure.
+Helper functions MAY contain recursion.

 ## Data types

-In this document we treat numeric types (INT, FLOAT) as infinite and will not describe the overflow handling.
+INTEGER - we treat integers as infinite, the overflow behaviour or mapping to the actual data types is undefined in this spec and should be dependent on implementation.

 ## Execution flow